 Everything hangs on a single project.
 The oil payout is tied to GranMorgu, the giant offshore field led by France’s TotalEnergies, whose first barrels are not due until 2028.

 That leaves a delicate window.
-Debt-service costs are rising again just as the country waits for oil revenue that has not started flowing, so the years before 2028 are the hardest stretch of the whole plan.
+Debt-service costs are rising again just as the country waits for oil revenue that has not started flowing, so the years before 2028 are the hardest stretch of the plan.

 What the Suriname debt restructuring means for other countries